 The six-month internship will provide students with the opportunity to apply the knowledge acquired in the classroom to work situations, and demonstrate problem solving, communication and interpersonal skills in a work environment.
 The programme enables students to hone their ability to work independently and in teams, while they take on one or more practical projects under the supervision of industry practitioners.
 The objective is to develop a professional approach to work based on the relevant code of practice.

-In this module, students will work in teams to design and develop a product or system related to the final-year specialisation module.
+In this module, students will work in teams to design and develop a product or system.
 In the project, students learn to apply their knowledge and skills in creative problem solving, engineering and design, teamwork and project management.
 This module focuses on the identification of problem or need, research and design.
 Student are required to fabricate the prototype, assemble the parts, test and refine the prototype, and prepare the refined design and a project report.
 Students are also required to do a final presentation to a panel of examiners.

 To be eligible for consideration, candidates must have the following GCE O-Level examination (or equivalent) results.